 - Shortness of breath

 - Slurred speech

 Remember, an ER doctor isn’t a headache specialist.
-His focus will be to rule out serious health issues that cause head pain, like meningitis or a stroke.
-He may suggest some imaging tests, such as a CT scan that takes a picture of the inside of your head.
+Their focus will be to rule out serious health issues that cause head pain, like meningitis or a stroke.
+They may suggest some imaging tests, such as a CT scan that takes a picture of the inside of your head.